anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In general, the security considerations of {{RFC8995}} apply for BRSKI-PRM also.
 Further security aspects are considered here related to:

-* the introduction of the additional component registrar-agent
+* the introduction of the additional component Registrar-Agent
 * the reversal of the pledge communication direction (push mode, compared to BRSKI)
-* no transport layer security between registrar-agent and pledge
+* no transport layer security between Registrar-Agent and pledge

 ## Denial of Service (DoS) Attack on Pledge {#sec_cons-dos}

 Disrupting the pledge behavior by a DoS attack may prevent the bootstrapping of the pledge to a new domain.
-Because in BRSKI-PRM, the pledge responds to requests from real or illicit registrar-agents, pledges are more subject to DoS attacks from registrar-agents in BRSKI-PRM than they are from illicit registrars in {{RFC8995}}, where pledges do initiate the connections.
+Because in BRSKI-PRM, the pledge responds to requests from real or illicit Registrar-Agents, pledges are more subject to DoS attacks from Registrar-Agents in BRSKI-PRM than they are from illicit registrars in {{RFC8995}}, where pledges do initiate the connections.

-A DoS attack with a faked registrar-agent may block the bootstrapping of the pledge due changing state on the pledge (the pledge may produce a voucher-request, and refuse to produce another one).
+A DoS attack with a faked Registrar-Agent may block the bootstrapping of the pledge due changing state on the pledge (the pledge may produce a voucher-request, and refuse to produce another one).
 One mitigation may be that the pledge does not limited the number of voucher-requests it creates until at least one has finished.
 An alternative may be that the onboarding state may expire after a certain time, if no further interaction has happened.

-In addition, the pledge may assume that repeated triggering for PVR are the result of a communication error with the registrar-agent.
+In addition, the pledge may assume that repeated triggering for PVR are the result of a communication error with the Registrar-Agent.
 In that case the pledge MAY simply resent the PVR previously sent.
 Note that in case of resending, a contained nonce and also the contained agent-signed-data in the PVR would consequently be reused.